h43z/writeups/0922-intigriti.md

 #3 /var/www/html/api.php(18): require_once('/dev/urandom')
 ```

-Not providing any value for `question` to
+Not providing any value for `question` shows
 ```
 ## Exception 'Question not found'